-We live in a day when consumers are being presented with innovative products everyday.
+We live in a day when consumers are being presented with innovative products every day.
 If anything is certain, it is that this notion of constant change.
 And it is only going to increase.
 Following are a few broad areas that affect a company and its business:

 - Technology: Bill Clinton, former President of the US, once said “When I took office, only high energy physicists had ever heard of what is called the Worldwide Web… Now even my cat has its own page3”.
-The pace at which everything is growing is unprecedented, and if companies don’t undertake necessary steps, they will certainly perish.
-Only 19% companies in North America and 7% in Europe consider their technology level as advanced.
-However, 85% of decision makers believe they need to invest in digital initiatives before falling behind their competitors4.
+The pace at which everything is growing is unprecedented, and if companies don’t undertake the necessary steps, they will certainly perish.
+Only 19% of companies in North America and 7% in Europe consider their technology level as advanced.
+However, 85% of decision-makers believe they need to invest in digital initiatives before falling behind their competitors4.

-- Rising Competition: With globalisation, the world has become smaller than ever.
+- Rising Competition: With globalization, the world has become smaller than ever.
 In addition to this, the rapid development of technology presented another opportunity for companies to establish themselves in distant areas faster.
 This was enough to cause insecurity to several companies, big or small.
 This has subsequently forced companies to adapt or face extinction.
-Today there are no limits of a business taking up several shapes and forms to keep growing, Amazon is selling clothes, shoes, grocery products and is at the same time producing movies.
+Today there are no limits to a business taking up several shapes and forms to keep growing, Amazon is selling clothes, shoes, grocery products and is at the same time producing movies.
 Google is not just helping us search but has begun launching its own products as well.
 Gone are the days when it took several years for businesses to emerge.
 In today’s world, if a good idea exists, there is a high chance of it reaching great heights in a comparatively shorter amount of time.

 How Can Company Culture Help?

 A company can have innovative, passionate, hard-working individuals in its workforce.
 However, all this will amount to nothing if the company culture does not support them.
-Organisations can tackle uncertainties by focusing and acting on things that are important, one of which is culture.
-Reason behind this is that a company may be aware of the uncertainties that it is facing, but it may not always be able to respond to these well.
+Organizations can tackle uncertainties by focusing and acting on things that are important, one of which is culture.
+The reason behind this is that a company may be aware of the uncertainties that it is facing, but it may not always be able to respond to these well.
 Taking initiatives that can bring more agility, ownership, and communication into the company will help all employees to tackle situations better.

 - Ownership: Companies need to be flexible when it comes to giving autonomy to employees in today’s world.
-Firstly, because employees work better when they have independence to do their work.
+Firstly, because employees work better when they have the independence to do their work.
 According to a study, autonomy drives employee performance, satisfaction, as well as their happiness at work6.
 Secondly, when employees are trusted and given independence, they tend to take charge of the situation and feel more connected to their work.
-They are motivated to take decisions that are going to help the company.
+They are motivated to make decisions that are going to help the company.
 This helps companies to anticipate uncertainties and respond to them well in or before time.
-That is because employees who take ownership of their work analyse, pre-empt and look for more effective ways of handling tasks.
+That is because employees who take ownership of their work analyze, pre-empt and look for more effective ways of handling tasks.
 They do not wait for actions to come their way, instead, they would be the ones heading the change, and making it happen to the best of their abilities.

-- Communication: Improving communication positively affects company’s collaboration, and together they can increase an employee’s productivity by 20-25%7.
+- Communication: Improving communication positively affects a company’s collaboration, and together they can increase an employee’s productivity by 20-25%7.
 In today’s world when there is an overload of information, employees can get lost if communication is not clear within their company.
 This further leads to misalignment in employees, lower collaboration with their colleagues and leaders, and can hamper the company’s growth.
-However, when a company has clear communication patterns and a common tone that flows through all employees, it becomes easier to tackle with unfamiliar situations.
+However, when a company has clear communication patterns and a common tone that flows through all employees, it becomes easier to tackle unfamiliar situations.
 Creating a culture that has open communication and provides space to share concerns helps companies to get more perspective.
 Moreover, it also helps to alter ways of working into something that will help the company succeed.

 Business Uncertainty: A Road to Improvement

-“It is in the admission of ignorance and the admission of uncertainty that there is a hope for the continuous motion of human beings in some direction that doesn’t get confined, permanently blocked, as it has so many times before in various periods in the history of man.” – Richard P. Feynman, Theoretical Physicist8
+“It is in the admission of ignorance and the admission of uncertainty that there is a hope for the continuous motion of human beings in some direction that doesn’t get confined, permanently blocked, as it has so many times before in various periods in the history of man.”– Richard P. Feynman, Theoretical Physicist8

 In absence of uncertainties, things might go quite smooth, but it would also mean work would become extremely mundane with little space for innovation.
 More importantly, it is more than certain that this is not a reality in today’s world.